jdavidm/learn-stata/computer-setup.md

 5. Go to the file `michler.tex` and copy everything in that file.
 6. Paste the content that you copied into the file with your name.

-## Java (for H2O Machine Learning) <a name="Java"></a>
+## Java and H2O Setup (for Machine Learning) <a name="Java"></a>

-Stata 19's `h2oml` commands (random forest, gradient boosting) require a Java Runtime Environment (JRE) installed on your computer.
-You need to install Java before using any H2O commands in Stata.
+Stata 19's `h2oml` commands (random forest, gradient boosting) require two things to be installed on your computer: **Java** and the **H2O machine learning library**.
+Follow all the steps below.

+### Step A — Install Java

 1. Check if Java is already installed.
 Open **Git Bash** (Windows) or **Terminal** (Mac) and type:
     ```
     java -version
     ```
-    If you see a version number (e.g., `java version "17.0.12"` or `openjdk version "21.0.4"`), Java is already installed and you can skip to step 5.
+2. If you see a version number (e.g., `java version "17.0.12"` or `openjdk version "21.0.4"`), Java is already installed.
+Skip ahead to **Step B**.
-2. If you see an error like `'java' is not recognized` or `command not found`, you need to install Java.
+3. If you see an error like `'java' is not recognized` or `command not found`, you need to install Java.
 Go to [https://adoptium.net/](https://adoptium.net/).
-3. The website should automatically detect your operating system.
+4. The website should automatically detect your operating system.
 Click the large download button for the **Latest LTS Release** (currently Java 21).
 Save the installer to your computer and run it.
 Accept all the default settings.
-4. After installation, close and reopen Git Bash (or Terminal), then type `java -version` again.
+5. After installation, close and reopen Git Bash (or Terminal), then type `java -version` again.
 You should now see a version number.
 If you still see an error, restart your computer and try again.

+### Step B — Download the H2O library

+6. Go to the H2O download page: [https://h2o.ai/resources/download/](https://h2o.ai/resources/download/).
+7. Under **H2O Open Source**, click the **Download H2O** button.
+This will download a `.zip` file (the file name will look something like `h2o-3.46.0.10.zip`).
+Save it somewhere easy to find, like your Downloads folder.
+8. Unzip the file.
+On Windows, right-click the `.zip` file and select "Extract All..."
+On Mac, double-click the `.zip` file.
+9. Open the unzipped folder.
+Inside, you will see a file named `h2o.jar`.
+This is the only file you need from this folder.

+### Step C — Place `h2o.jar` where Stata can find it

-5. Open Stata and type the following two commands in the Command window, one at a time:
+10. Open Stata.
+In the Command window, type:
     ```stata
+    sysdir
+    ```
+11. Stata will display a list of directory paths.
+Look for the one labeled **PLUS**.
+It will look something like:
+    - **Windows**: `C:\ado\plus\`
+    - **Mac**: `/Users/yourusername/ado/plus/`
+12. Open that folder in File Explorer (Windows) or Finder (Mac).
+If the folder does not exist, create it.
+13. Inside the PLUS folder, create a new folder called `jar`.
+The result should be:
+    - **Windows**: `C:\ado\plus\jar\`
+    - **Mac**: `/Users/yourusername/ado/plus/jar/`
+14. Copy the `h2o.jar` file (from step 9) into this `jar` folder.

+### Step D — Test that everything works

+15. In Stata, type the following command in the Command window:
+    ```stata
     h2o init
     ```
-    Wait for Stata to display a message confirming that the H2O cluster has started.
-Then type:
+16. Wait for Stata to display a message confirming that the H2O cluster has started.
+You should see output that includes "H2O cluster up" or similar.
+If you see an error about `h2o.jar not found`, go back to steps 10–14 and make sure the `h2o.jar` file is in the correct `jar` folder inside your PLUS directory.
+17. Once the cluster has started, shut it down by typing:
     ```stata
     h2o shutdown
     ```
-6. If both commands run without errors, Java and H2O are configured correctly and you are ready for the machine learning assignments.
+18. If both commands run without errors, Java and H2O are configured correctly and you are ready for the machine learning assignments.